List of Macross characters: Humans

-Roy Föcker
+Roy Focker

-Roy Föcker (ロイ・フォッカー, Roi Fokkā) is a fictional character from the Japanese anime science fiction series Macross (which was loosely adapted as the first story arc of Robotech) and the prequel OVA Macross Zero.
+Roy Focker (ロイ・フォッカー, Roi Fokkā) is a fictional character from the Japanese anime science fiction series Macross (which was loosely adapted as the first story arc of Robotech) and the prequel OVA Macross Zero.
 He is voiced by Akira Kamiya in the original Japanese anime television series and by Brett Weaver in the 2006 ADV Films English dub.

 Fictional character biography

-Roy Föcker is a Dutch-American who was born and lived in the United States in the late 20th century.
-During his college days he had interest in prehistorical civilizations and archeology studies, and was in a relationship with his senior Aries Turner.
+Roy Focker is American.
+During his college days he had interest in prehistoric civilizations and archeology studies, and was in a relationship with his senior Aries Turner.
 However, after being left by her, Roy dropped his studies and became a stunt pilot in the air circus led by Hikaru Ichijyo's father.
 Some time later he decided to join the U.N.
 Spacy after most of his friends died in the U.N.
 Wars.
 His flight instructor during this time was D.D.
 Ivanov.

 During the war Roy became a talented and strong-willed fighter pilot, known for his love of women and alcohol.
 During the war he shot down 180 enemy fighters.
-Föcker was selected later as one of the first test pilots for the development of the variable fighters by the U.N.
+Focker was selected later as one of the first test pilots for the development of the variable fighters by the U.N.
 Forces.
 In 2008 he is deployed as a squadron commander with the Skull Team aboard the stealth carrier CVN-99 Asuka II on a secret mission in the South Pacific and flies the VF-0 Phoenix in battle against the SV-51s of the Anti-U.N.
 Forces.
 The work done on the VF-0 helps the coinciding development of the VF-1 Valkyrie.